 This range is used when the vehicle is standing for prolonged periods with the engine running.
 The engine may be started in this range.
-Set the parking brake if you must leave the vehicle.
+Set the parking brake if you must leave the vehicle

 NOTE: Towing the vehicle, coasting, or driving for any other reason with shift lever in NEUTRAL can result in severe transmission damage.
-Refer to "Recreational Towing" in Section 5 and "Towing a Disabled Vehicle" in Section 6 of this manual.
+Refer to "Recreational Towing" in "Starting and Operating" and "Towing a Disabled Vehicle" in "What To Do In Emergencies" for further information.